NPR CEO John Lansing will leave in December, capping a tumultuous year

 "Currently, our audience on radio does not nearly reflect the demographics of the United States," Lansing says now.
 "Our name is National Public Radio and 'national' means everybody."

-NPR's leadership went from 9% people of color to 42% during his tenure, according to the network's figures; it similarly stands at 42% for the entire workforce, up from 33% in 2019.
+NPR's leadership went from 9% people of color to 46% during his tenure, according to the network's figures; it stands at 42% for the entire workforce, up from 33% in 2019.

 "It's a commitment that I believe is now in our DNA," he says, "and I think that's a really big thing."